backstage/backstage/docs/permission/overview.md

 description: A high level overview of the Backstage permission framework
 ---

-[The previous section](../auth/index.md) covered the various _authentication_ methods of Backstage, but Backstage can also _authorize_ specific data, APIs, or interface actions - meaning that Backstage has the ability to enforce rules about what actions are allowed for a given user of a system.
+[The previous section](../auth/index.md) covered the various _authentication_ methods of Backstage, but Backstage can also _authorize_ specific data, APIs, or interface actions - meaning that Backstage has the ability to enforce rules about what type of access is allowed for a given user of a system.

-By default, Backstage endpoints are not protected and all actions are available to anyone.
+By default, Backstage endpoints are not protected, and all actions are available to anyone.
 However, configuring which users can access which resources and actions is a common need for many organizations.
 The permission framework allows integrators to achieve this through the use of granular permissioning for those resources and actions.

 The permission framework was designed with a few key properties in mind: